💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 We are committed to sharing unbiased reviews.
 Some of the links on our site are from our partners who compensate us.
 Read our editorial guidelines and advertising disclosure.

-Even if you’re able to make money from a property, not every piece of real estate qualifies as “commercial.”
+Even if you can make money from a property, not every piece of real estate qualifies as “commercial.”
 Also, a real estate bridge loan isn’t specifically for the construction of a chasm-spanning road extension—but an actual, physical bridge could be figured into a construction loan.
 And blanket loans?
-They’re not really all that warm.
+They’re not as warm as you think.

 And the convolutions don’t end at that: there are almost as many varieties of commercial real estate loans as there are categories of commercial real estate.
 As such, there’s plenty of room for confusion.

 Let Business.org walk you through the various types of commercial real estate loans available in the marketplace, as well as what does (and doesn’t) qualify as profitable property to a bank or lender.

 The terms commercial loan and commercial real estate loan tend to get thrown around interchangeably.
 We’ll focus on the latter—loans for physical property—but if you’re more interested in other types of commercial loans, we’ll cover that below too.